 Routine immunization for measles is considered to be two doses of MMR at least one month apart over the age of 12 months.
-Most adults born before 1970 are thought to be immune because they are assumed to have been infected during childhood.
+Most adults born before 1970 are assumed to be immune because they most likely were infected during childhood.
 Please ensure all of your patients are up to date with routine immunizations.
 Health care providers should remain vigilant for the detection of measles.
 Signs and symptoms of measles include a maculopapular rash, Koplick spots, fever, cough, coryza and/or conjunctivitis.